WHERE CHILDREN GROW AT THEIR OWN PACE...

-In addition to being a part of the daily and weekly rhythm of the whole school, T-K children are with our Kindergarten teacher, Ms. Ferris, 4 or 5 days a week to learn letters and prepare them for their reading journey.
+In addition to being a part of the daily and weekly rhythm of the whole school, T-K children are with our Kindergarten teacher, 4 or 5 days a week to learn letters and prepare them for their reading journey.
 Outside of T-K time, they are with the younger and older children for outside play, activities, snack, and lunch.

 Our vision at Sun Star Farm is to nurture the sense of wonder and curiosity in the young child through the sensory rich environment of our farm and surrounding forest.
 To create a safe and loving learning environment, through the attentive, nurturing care of our teachers, and to inspire reverence and gratitude for each other and the natural world through everyday exploration and care taking of our farm animals and garden.